 Why is it important to clean the tongue?

 Did you know that the tongue is the dirtiest part of your body?
 Well, it is true.
 We constantly eat, lick, drink and talk with our tongues.
 And then, we swallow the leftovers.
-The tongue is not only a bacteria-ridden organ but it’s also used as a storage place for different types of dirt and germs.
+The tongue is a bacteria-ridden organ and a storage place for different dirt and germs.

-Cleaning the tongue is very important to keep our body free of germs and bacteria.
+Cleaning the tongue is crucial to keeping our body free of germs and bacteria.
 It’s important to clean the baby’s tongue as part of their oral care because it lets them keep their mouth and entire system healthy.

 How does glycerine help with cleaning the tongue?